Cemara's Family

-Keluarga Cemara or Cemara's Family is a 2019 Indonesian family film adapted from the 1996 TV series of the same title by Arswendo Atmowiloto.
+Cemara's Family (Indonesian: Keluarga Cemara) is a 2019 Indonesian family film adapted from the 1996 TV series of the same title by Arswendo Atmowiloto, and the first film installment of the franchise.
 The film stars Ringgo Agus Rahman, Nirina Zubir, Zara JKT48, and Widuri Putri Sasono as a family who is forced to live in a remote village following the patriarch's bankruptcy.

 The film was released on 3 January 2019 to critical acclaim and gained a total of 1.699.433 audiences, becoming the seventh most-watched movie of the year.
 Two weeks after the film's release, it won six different categories on Piala Maya 2019, and later five on Piala Citra 2019 and Indonesian Movie Actors Awards 2019.
-A sequel was released in June 2022, followed by a televesion series.
+A sequel was released in June 2022, followed by a streaming television series.